Georgia Tech’s TaQuon Marshall coming right at you for his third touchdown of

-Over the years, our team has captured some truly amazing sporting content for Georgia Tech (check out our Georgia Tech case study for more info).
+Over the years, our team has captured some truly amazing sporting content for Georgia Tech (check out our Georgia Tech Case Study for more info).
 We have used footage across multiple divisions but mainly to elevate the university’s student recruiting efforts.
 Some highlights include the “Miracle on Techwood Drive” in 2015 when the Yellow Jackets miraculously blocked a kick and returned for a touchdown against the Florida State Seminoles.

 WSBTV News Story on the GT Football VR Experience

 Or, earlier this year when Georgia Tech’s basketball team stunned Notre Dame with a last-second layup.
 Check out this related interview on 11alive’s Atlanta Tech Edge.